ScriptGalleria/ScriptGallery/README.md

 (each script is tested before put on here)

 https://discord.gg/GdUVFMSw

-when said script is patched do join and say which script doesnt work
+when a script is patched do join and say which script doesnt work